etho201/vagrant-boxes/uln-search/README.md

 ---

-## Want to do the same thing with a container instead?
+## Container Solution:

+Want to do the same thing with a container instead?
 Using a Vagrant box is a bit overkill for what we're trying to do here.
-Containers are faster than virtual machines, and are perfect when you only need to perform single-purpose operations.
-Using a container to export a list of packages to a text file is a good example of this.
+Containers are faster and more efficient than virtual machines, and are perfect when you only need to perform single-purpose operations.
+Using a container to export a list of packages to a text file is a good use-case for containers.

 1. Before we run the container, we need to create a `variables.yaml` file that contains our ULN credentials.
 Refer to step one from [above](#uln-search).

-1. Now, simply run the following to launch an OL8 container that will create a file called `uln-packages.txt` containing the entire ULN catalog:
+1. Now, simply run the following command to launch an OL8 container that will create a file called `uln-packages.txt` containing the entire ULN catalog:

     ```bash
     podman run --rm --hostname=uln-search -v ${PWD}:/data \